-The Idaho Society of CPAs is currently accepting applications.
+The Idaho Society of CPAs is not currently accepting applications.
 Scholarships from the

 fund benefit college juniors and seniors majoring in accounting at an Idaho

 college or university.
-The deadline for applications for the upcoming year is
+The deadline for applications for the upcoming year was

 April 11, 2014 at 5:00 PM MST.
 The Scholarship Fund has been established under the umbrella of